ballerina-platform/ballerina-dev-website/learn/getting-started/deploying-ballerina-on-kubernetes.md

 ```

-In order to enable the code to cloud functionality in the Ballerina project, you need to add the `cloud="k8s"` property to the build-options in the `Ballerina.toml` file.
+To enable the code to cloud functionality in the Ballerina project, you need to add the `cloud="k8s"` property to the `build-options` in the `Ballerina.toml` file.

 ***Ballerina.toml***